CIS registration and verification service

 Established businesses that want strategic mentoring, business planning, and a part-time finance director driving growth.

 Very often, yes.
-Your contractor deducts 20% of your labour and pays it to HMRC as an advance against your tax.
+Your contractor deducts 20 per cent of your labour and pays it to HMRC as an advance against your tax.
 Once we apply your personal allowance, deduct your allowable expenses (tools, mileage, insurance, protective clothing, use of home) and account for any materials you supplied, the tax actually due is usually far less than what was deducted, so HMRC repays the difference after your Self Assessment is filed for the year ended 5 April.

 You apply to HMRC and must pass three tests: a genuine UK construction business run through a business bank account, net turnover of at least £30,000 per partner or director (excluding VAT and materials), and a clean compliance record.
 It's worth it if cashflow matters, you're paid in full and settle tax at year end rather than waiting for a refund.
 The catch is HMRC's annual review: one late CIS return or payment can lose you the status, so we keep your filings watertight.